-The summer is right around the corner and adventures are so close!
-Before the summer starts, make sure you know the best adventure spots and plan ahead.
+Summer is right around the corner and adventures are so close!
+Before the summer starts, make sure you know the best adventure spots so you can plan ahead.

 Home to many mountains, hiking trails, beautiful lakes, and winter time ski resorts, New Hampshire is an outdoor explorer’s dream.
 Behold vast lands and scenic views that will be sure not to disappoint.

 (Photo via HomeAdvisor)

 The largest lake in New Hampshire, Lake Winnipesauke is a scenic Northeastern lake that’s about 21 miles long and between one and nine miles wide.
 Including various bays, harbors, and islands, this beautiful lake is one you must visit if you are in New Hampshire.

 (Photo via Wiki)

 The Various 4,000 Footers

 All across New Hampshire there are tons of mountains exceeding 4,000 feet in height with incredible views and beautiful valleys.
 Be sure to check out some of the most popular ones including Mount Carrigain, Carter Dome, and Wildcat Mountain.